NishthaN/Remote_Music_Collab/README.md

 The publications from this project are also provided as PDFs in this repo.

-The work was published as a full paper on IEEE at the COMSNETS 2020 conference available here: https://doi.org/10.1109/COMSNETS48256.2020.9027481 and as a student poster at the AAAI 2020 conference available here: https://doi.org/10.1609/aaai.v34i10.7214
+The work was published as a full paper on IEEE at the COMSNETS 2020 conference available here: https://doi.org/10.1109/COMSNETS48256.2020.9027481

+And as a student poster at the AAAI 2020 conference available here: https://doi.org/10.1609/aaai.v34i10.7214